 - Pull out your jumper cables.
 You can get these at the auto parts store if you don’t have some- we recommend keeping some in your trunk at all times.
 IMPORTANT: make sure the ends of these cables do not touch in any way once they are connected to your car.
 This could result in injury and/or damage to your car.

-- Attach one of the red clamps to the positive terminal of car A, then attach the positive clamp on the other end of the cable to the positive terminal of car B.
+- Attach one of the red positive clamps to the positive terminal of car A, then attach the red clamp on the other end of the cable to the positive terminal of car B.

-- Turn on car B and let the engine run for a few minutes.
+- Once you have the battery attached to your cables properly turn on car B and let the engine run for a few minutes.

-- Try to turn on car A. If the car starts, be sure to leave the engine running and drive around for about 15 minutes after removing the cables to recharge the battery.
+- Once the battery is recharged, try to turn on car A. After starting the car, be sure to leave the engine running and drive around for about 15 minutes after removing the cables to recharge the battery.
 If your car doesn’t start the next time you use it, you need to replace the battery because it’s not holding a charge.
 If your car doesn’t start after trying to jump it, you can try to charge it for a few more minutes, but will probably need to call roadside assistance to get your disabled vehicle towed.
+Towing your car is not fun, so be sure to stay on top of your battery maintenance.